THE OLIVE BRANCH FOR CHILDREN

 TOBFC recognizes the ongoing debate around “voluntourism”.
 It is true that volunteering internationally can be a very exciting and meaningful experience for the volunteer.
 However, if done incorrectly, it can be detrimental to local communities.
 Because of this, TOBFC does not accept all volunteers.
 All prospective volunteers must first pass a background check.
 Volunteers MUST provide a CV demonstrating their skillset to ensure they can actively participate on our projects in a way that is beneficial to the volunteer, the communities, and the beneficiaries whom we are assisting.

 To learn more, visit our volunteer page.

 How many staff do TOBFC employ?
 How many are Tanzanian?

-TOBFC employs over 80 staff of which 2 are non-Tanzanian.
+TOBFC employs over 80 staff of which 1 is Canadian.